 - In a British civil ceremony you can't have any religious elements whatsoever in the ceremony.
 I did not know this.

 - Part of wedding planning is learning about the new family and learning to compromise.

 - Dia de los muertos is not just another name for halloween.

-- There are a LOT of fellow WoW brides out there who are completely awesome and nerdy.
+- There are a LOT of fellow World of Warcraft brides out there who are completely awesome and nerdy.

-- All the super awesome vendors and websites that I had not previously explored.
+- All the super awesome vendors that I had not previously explored.

 Like I said, this conversation fascinated me, and we all wanna know… what have YOU learned from Offbeat Bride?
 Leave 'em in the comments…